raniyakhan/llm_response_evaluation/README.md

 Proposes new methods for evaluating LLM responses using more advanced (and costly) APIs such as GPT-4 and some Langchain libraries.

+This was a fun learning experience!
+I know there's a lot of room for improvement in my work, but I'm willing to put the work in to make it happen.